We trust people to make the best decisions about their health care for their own lives.

-The Hyde amendment is a discriminatory federal policy that restricts access to abortion for women who receive their health care through the government.
-This far-reaching policy affects many programs, resulting in millions of women being denied insurance coverage for abortion care.
+The Hyde amendment is a discriminatory federal policy that restricts access to abortion for people who receive their health care through the government.
+This far-reaching policy affects many programs, resulting in millions of people being denied insurance coverage for abortion care.
 They include:

 - Peace Corps volunteers

 - Federal employees